Atlanta Erb's Palsy Attorneys

 - Neuroma: When scar tissue forms over the original nerve injury, interrupting nerve signals.

 - Avulsion: When the nerve root is completely torn from the spinal cord, or another point of attachment or insertion.

 Some nerve injuries are minor and resolve on their own, but others require surgery, grafts, and physical therapy to treat.
 Not all nerve injuries can be fixed.

 In most cases, Erb's palsy is preventable and is the fault of the obstetrician, midwife, or hospital staff overseeing the birth of the child.
 The brachial plexus can be damaged if one or more of following occur:

 You may be asking: "What can a personal injury claim do to help my child recover use of an arm?"
 Unfortunately, we cannot undo the damage inflicted by negligent medical professionals, but we can help make sure any current and future financial considerations are met.
 Compensation may not be a cure-all, but it can certainly help alleviate with the following expenses:

 - Emotional and mental anguish

-The symptoms associated with Erb's Palsy are recognizable by a pediatrician early in your baby's life.
-Once confirmed, it is important to speak with an Atlanta birth injury law firm that is well-versed in medical malpractice, especially in cases involving young children and mothers.
+The symptoms associated with Erb's palsy are recognizable by a pediatrician early in your baby's life.
+Once confirmed, it is important to speak with a law firm that is well-versed in medical malpractice, especially in cases involving young children and mothers.
 Don't let your case rest on the shoulders of just any practice.
-Speak with a team of litigators that has the experience, the resources, and the dedication you need to take on the at-fault institution.
-Call the Atlanta birth injury lawyers at Grant Law Office today at (866) 249-5513 or (404) 995-3955 for more information.
+Speak with a team of litigators who have the experience, the resources, and the dedication you need to take on the at-fault institution.
+Call the Atlanta birth injury lawyers at Grant Law Office today at (404) 995-3955 for more information.

 - Common Types of Georgia Birth Injuries